 During his time as the General Counsel for the Virginia Bankers Association, Jay authored many bills affecting banking and finance in Virginia.
-In addition, Jay advised the association on the impact of significant banking legislation enacted at the federal level.
+In addition, he advised the association on the impact of significant banking legislation enacted at the federal level.
 Jay uses that experience and expertise to assist financial institutions with state and federal regulatory compliance.

 Jay devotes part of his practice to advising non-profit companies on governance matters and other issues affecting their operations.